AgesoftOSS/Consoleutilities/README.md

 }
 ```

-# Controbuting
+# Contributing
-currently you cant controbute on this repo
+currently you cant contribute on this repo